bobochiv/javascript-project/README.md

 key:

 - name: 'Epic key'
-- type: 'key'
+- type: 'item'
 - value: 150
 - rarity: 3
 - use: Unlocks the door to a dungeon

+You can use the item name to check if the item is a potion, a bomb, or the key.
-You can tweak the properties and make more item objects
+You can tweak the property values and make more item objects.

 Bonus:
 Potion with rarity 3 restores 100% hp (sets hp back to max hp)